richeterre/SwiftGoal/Carthage/Checkouts/ReactiveCocoa/Documentation/FrameworkOverview.md

 ## Actions

 An **action**, represented by the [`Action`][Action] type, will do some work when executed with an input.
-While executing, zero or more output values and/or an error may be generated.
+While executing, zero or more output values and/or a failure may be generated.

 Actions are useful for performing side-effecting work upon user interaction, like when a button is clicked.
 Actions can also be automatically disabled based on a [property](#properties), and this